holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/00_cmd_line_basics/lesson_plan.md

 ### Actual Lesson

-- Refresher
+- Review homework
-    - What are some signals of intelligence?
+    - What is the command-line?
+    - What can you do with it?
+    - Who has used it before?
-    - What is machine learning?
+    - How is it different from a GUI
-    - What are the themes of the class?
+        - Why better than a GUI?
+Why worse?
 - Kicking off multi-week "boot camp" to get everyone up to speed
     - Based on knowledge required to be a good intern at AWS
     - Going to keep doing Python problem sets so skills don't atrophy
-- Today going to learn command-line
-    - Who has used the command-line before?
-    - What can you do?
-    - How is it different from a GUI
-        - Why better than a GUI?
-Why worse?
 - Open up command-line and do some examples
     - Where to find terminal for various systems
     - Explore directory structure of computer